 I didn’t think we saw enough of Joker in the movie to really get a feel for this iteration and what we did see was erratic, to say the least.
 This is probably due to the fact that the nature and tone of his central relationship with Harley Quinn changed over of the course of the film’s production.

-This photo fits with other reports of deleted material that positioned Joker as far more overtly abusive.
-In the helicopter rescue scene, for example, it involved Joker threatening Harley, as seen above, before pushing her out of the helicopter instead of getting tragically separated from her in an attack.
+In the helicopter rescue scene, for example, it involved Joker threatening Harley before pushing her out of the helicopter instead of getting tragically separated from her in an attack.
 This would have tied into the scene where Joker’s face is half-burnt that was seen in the trailers, as he confronts the Squad post-climax to retrieve Harley, only for her to refuse.
 Obviously, that material doesn’t make an appearance here as it was part of an entirely different version of Suicide Squad from earlier in filming/editing.

 The Extended Cut stuff with Joker is instead relegated to two sequences – an extended version of the scene where Joker electroshocks Harleen Quinzel during his Arkham breakout and a new flashback of a time Harley confronted the Joker about her love for him.
 They both deepen the twisted dynamic between the two.